mkicjn/paraforth/README.md

 2. Implement a basic assembler using the compiler. ***(FINISHED, but some improvements planned)***
 3. Extend the existing Forth compiler in-place using the assembler. ***(NEARLY FINISHED)***
 4. Improve usability by providing a REPL with error handling, convenient launch scripts, and library code.
-5. Bootstrap the kernel and use the resulting system for other personal projects.
+5. Bootstrap the core and use the resulting system for other personal projects.

 ### Quirks and Features: